pranamya123/tryalma/README.md

 - PATCH /api/leads - Updates the status of a lead.

 This simulates the process of updating the lead status to "Reached Out".

+## Unit Test

+Unit tests have been written for the **Leads** page to ensure the core functionality is working as expected.
+These tests cover:

+1. **Loading State**: Verifies that the loading state is shown while fetching the leads.
+2. **Fetching and Displaying Leads**: Ensures that the leads are fetched and displayed correctly after being loaded.
+3. **Updating Lead Status**: Tests that the lead status can be updated when the respective button is clicked.

+The tests use React Testing Library, along with Redux for state management and Jest for mocking async actions and navigation.

+In the interest of time, only the unit tests for the **Leads** page have been written.
+Additional unit tests for other components and pages will be added if more time permits.

 ## License